Radar OSS or Radar Cloud? An Honest Take on When to Use Each

 - Are you working alone, or with a team?
 If two or more engineers need to look at the same cluster state during the same incident, something hosted starts to earn its keep.

 - Do you need more than one person to have scoped access?
-If "Alice sees prod, Bob sees staging" matters, you want per-cluster and per-namespace RBAC, not a pile of kubeconfigs.
+If "Alice can read prod, Bob can edit staging" matters, you want SSO-driven access mapped to standard K8s RBAC, not a pile of kubeconfigs.

 - Are you running one cluster, or six?
-Fleet view only starts paying for itself once "which cluster is that pod in?" becomes a real question you ask weekly.
+Fleet views only start paying for themselves once "which cluster is that pod in?" becomes a real question you ask weekly.

 OSS isn't a stepping stone.
 For a large slice of users, it's the final answer.